grace-notes/website/contents/topics/puteoli.md

 ---
 title: "Puteoli"
 pdf: "puteoli.pdf"
-description: "Puteoli -  A maritime city of Campania in Italy where Paul landed on his voyage to Rome; the modern name is Pozzuoli.
-[AUG 2014]"
+description: "Puteoli -  A maritime city of Campania in Italy where Paul landed on his voyage to Rome; the modern name is Pozzuoli."
 template: lesson.jade
 ---